-The Rod Donald Banks Peninsula Trust exists for the benefit of the present and future inhabitants of Banks Peninsula and for its visitors.
+The Rod Donald Banks Peninsula Trust Te Pātaka o Rākaihautū exists for the benefit of the present and future inhabitants of Banks Peninsula and for its visitors.
 It has broad objectives of sustainable management, and the protection, preservation and enhancement of the environment, recreation, culture and heritage.
-The Trust is a Christchurch City Council controlled organisation and presents its goals and performance measures for 2019-20 to the Council in this Statement of Intent.
+The Trust is a Christchurch City Council controlled organisation and presents its goals and performance measures for 2020-21 to the Council in this Statement of Intent.

-The nature and scope of activities planned for the next three years support four pillars:
+The nature and scope of activities planned for the next three years support the Trust's four strategic pillars: